Home » Places » Arcade Club, Bury Manchester

 Each cabinet was the original CRT display arcade machine and they were in absolutely amazing condition for their age.
 You can really tell that the owner has a real passion for arcade games and pinball tables and keeps everything in tip-top shape, you can even see where they fix them as there is a little room that was open where the engineers were working on fixing some of the broken arcade machines that they were breathing life into.

 As it was the summer and the place is filled with arcade, pinball machines, PC’s and consoles it did get a little warm but they do cater for that with large fans dotted around the place and me nor my kids ever felt uncomfortable at all.
-Also if you need the toilet, which you can find on each floor, they have spray on deodorants for men and women which was a great little feature.
+Also if you need the toilet, which you can find on each floor, they have spray-on deodorants for men and women which was a great little feature.

 On each of the floors you will find a food area, with the top floor being the larger out of the two and you can get the usual fast food items like burgers, hot dogs and pizzas plus drinks and even alcohol if you fancied a beer with your gaming.
-The prices were really good, as summer tends to be a very expensive time when you have kids, and the cost of the drinks were close to what you would pay in a newsagent so I was really impressed with that.
+The prices were really good, as summer tends to be a very expensive time when you have kids, and the cost of the drinks was close to what you would pay in a newsagent so I was really impressed with that.
 We enjoyed the hot food that was on offer and it was served by super friendly staff.
 In fact all of the staff there were super friendly and only too happy to help.
 Also, I forgot to mention that even in the food areas there were a line of PCs with Minecraft for the kids, Pinball machines, Xbox Ones and a few arcade cabinets dotted around for good measure.
 Not once were my kids bored which was great to hear.

 We simply loved this place.
 It has everything that you would ever need if you are into retro or modern gaming.
 It exceeds expectations and is constantly improving with the addition of a bottom floor coming soon with bigger arcade cabinets plus I have recently heard that they are also extending their parking – which will be a massive bonus when visiting The Arcade Club.

 You can really tell that the Arcade Club is owned and run by a person who really does love what they do and only wants the best for their customers.
-I couldn’t recommend this place highly enough and I can’t wait to go again, even though it was a 274 mile round trip, it really was that good.
+I couldn’t recommend this place highly enough and I can’t wait to go again, even though it was a 274-mile round trip, it really was that good.

 My only regret was that I didn’t take more photos but to be honest I was enjoying myself that much I simply got too carried away.
 At least I have another reason to go!